 - Has been consistently cited as one of the top global brands over the past decade... - According to the Best Global Brands survey conducted by Interbrand, a leading brand management consulting firm. - h.
 What has made Apple so iconic? - Its revolutionary products. - It has infused its technology with the "human touch," connecting customers with the brand on a cognitive and an emotional level. - Its organizational culture and core values that the late Steve Jobs instilled, which continue to guide its future. - i.
-[Figure 2-4] Figure 2-4 shows a Boston Consulting Group (BCG) business portfolio analysis for four of Apple's consumer-related SBUs. - 1.
-Apple Watch (wearable technology). - Launched in April 2015 Apple's version of a smart watch. - Competes with Samsung, Pebble, Motorola, LG and a range of other wearable technologies such as Fitbit and Garmin fitness trackers. - Estimates are 45 million Apple Watches by 2019 at a growth rate of 36 percent - Apple Watch is a question mark and awaits consumers' response. - 2. iPhone (smartphones). - Launched in 2007. iPhone sales skyrocketed and Apple's U.S. market share now exceeds 44 percent, exceeding the market share of its largest competitor, Samsung. - Smartphone market is expected to grow at 7 percent due to growth in India, Indonesia, and Africa. - iPhone is a star.
+[Figure 2-4] Using the BCG business portfolio analysis, Figure 2-4 shows what Apple's four principal SBUs might look like from 2015 2017. - 1.
+Apple Watch (wearable technology). - Launched in April 2015 Apple's version of a smart watch. - \ Competes with Samsung, Pebble, Motorola and a range of other wearable technologies such as Fitbit and Jawbone fitness trackers. - Market grew at more than 100% in 2015 and Apple Watch sales were substantial despite high price and short battery life. - Apple Watch is a question mark and awaits consumers' response. - 2. iPhone (smartphones). - Launched in 2007. iPhone sales skyrocketed and now has U.S. marketing share of 47.7%. - Smartphone market is expected to grow at 9.8% through 2018 due to growth in China and falling prices. - iPhone is a star. - 3. iPad/iPad mini (tablets).

-- 3. iPad/iPad mini (tablets). - Launched in 2010, unit sales reached 40 percent market share by 2013 leading Samsung's Galaxy (18 percent) and Amazon's Kindle (4 percent). - Tablet sales are declining as consumers substitute big-screen smartphones and ultra-thin computers for tablets. - Apple's iPad SBU is a cash cow (high market share, low-growth market). - 4. iPod (music players). - Apple entered the market with iPod in 2001.
-The product became a cultural icon, selling more than 50 million units annually until 2010. - In 2010, iPhone integrated a music player. - Since then, sales have declined dramatically. - In 2014, Apple announced it was discontinuing the iPod Classic, and in 2017 it announced that it was discontinuing the iPod Shuffle and nano. - Declining sales and discontinued products suggest that this SBU is entering the dog category. - How did you as Tim Cook rank the growth opportunity for each of the four SBUs? - Apple Watch represents the highest unit growth rate at 36 percent. - iPhone SBU is likely to continue growing at 7 percent, while the iPad SBU is experiencing a decline in sales. - iPhone and iPad product lines together accounted for 76 percent of Apple's revenues in early 2017. - These revenues are used to pursue growth opportunities such as the Apple Watch, a next generation phone, and possibly an Apple car. - Finally, long-term decline and the discontinuation of the iPod classic, shuffle, and nano may signal the beginning of the end for Apple's iPod. - The primary strength of business portfolio analysis: - Lies in forcing a firm to place each of its SBUs in the growth-share matrix, which... - Suggests which SBUs will be cash producers and cash users in the future. - Weaknesses of this analysis arise from the difficulty in: - Getting the needed information.

-Incorporating competitive data into business portfolio analysis.
+- Launched in 2010, unit sales reached 40% market share by 2013 leading Samsung's Galaxy (18%) and Amazon's Kindle (4%). - Tablet sales are increasing, but the rate of growth is plummeting as consumers substitute big-screen smartphone. - Apple's iPad SBU is a cash cow (high market share, low-growth market). - 4. iPod (music players). - Apple entered the market with iPod in 2001.
+The product became a cultural icon, selling more than 50 million units annually until 2010. - In 2010, iPhone integrated a music player. - \ Since then, sales have declined dramatically. - \ In October, 2014, Apple announced it was discontinuing the iPod Classic. - Declining sales and discontinued products suggest that this SBU is entering the dog category. - How did you as Tim Cook rank the growth opportunity for each of the four SBUs? - Apple Watch represents the highest unit growth rate at more than 100%. - iPhone SBU is likely to continue growing at almost 10%. - iPhone and iPad product lines together account for 72% of Apples' revenue in 2014. - These revenues are used to pursue growth opportunities such as Apple Watch, next generation phone, and huge 13" iPad. - Finally, no growth and discontinuation of the iPod classic may signal the beginning of the end for Apple's iPod. - The primary strength of business portfolio analysis: - Lies in forcing a firm to place each of its SBUs in the growth-share matrix, which... - Suggests which SBUs will be cash producers and cash users in the future. - Weaknesses of this analysis arise from the difficulty in: - Getting the needed information. - Incorporating competitive data into business portfolio analysis.